Ray tracing (graphics): Interactive ray tracing

 Since then, there have been considerable efforts and research towards implementing ray tracing at real-time speeds for a variety of purposes on stand-alone desktop configurations.
-These purposes include interactive 3D graphics applications such as demoscene productions, computer and video games, and image rendering.
-Some real-time software 3D engines based on ray tracing have been developed by hobbyist demo programmers since the late 1990s.
+These purposes include interactive 3-D graphics applications such as demoscene productions, computer and video games, and image rendering.
+Some real-time software 3-D engines based on ray tracing have been developed by hobbyist demo programmers since the late 1990s.

 In 1999 a team from the University of Utah, led by Steven Parker, demonstrated interactive ray tracing live at the 1999 Symposium on Interactive 3D Graphics.
 They rendered a 35 million sphere model at 512 by 512 pixel resolution, running at approximately 15 frames per second on 60 CPUs.

-The Open RT project included a highly optimized software core for ray tracing along with an OpenGL-like API in order to offer an alternative to the current rasterisation based approach for interactive 3D graphics.
-Ray tracing hardware, such as the experimental Ray Processing Unit developed by Sven Woop at the Saarland University, has been designed to accelerate some of the computationally intensive operations of ray tracing.
+The Open RT project included a highly optimized software core for ray tracing along with an OpenGL-like API in order to offer an alternative to the current rasterization based approach for interactive 3-D graphics.
+Ray tracing hardware, such as the experimental Ray Processing Unit developed by Sven Woop at the Saarland University, was designed to accelerate some of the computationally intensive operations of ray tracing.

-The idea that video games could ray-trace their graphics in real time received media attention in the late 2000s.
+The idea that video games could ray trace their graphics in real time received media attention in the late 2000s.
 During that time, a researcher named Daniel Pohl, under the guidance of graphics professor Philipp Slusallek and in cooperation with the Erlangen University and Saarland University in Germany, equipped Quake III and Quake IV with an engine he programmed himself, which Saarland University then demonstrated at CeBIT 2007.
-Intel, a patron of Saarland, became impressed enough that it hired Pohl and embarked on a research program dedicated to ray-traced graphics, which it saw as justifying increasing the number of its processors' cores.
+Intel, a patron of Saarland, became impressed enough that it hired Pohl and embarked on a research program dedicated to ray traced graphics, which it saw as justifying increasing the number of its processors' cores.
 On June 12, 2008, Intel demonstrated a special version of Enemy Territory: Quake Wars, titled Quake Wars: Ray Traced, using ray tracing for rendering, running in basic HD (720p) resolution.
 ETQW operated at 14–29 frames per second on a 16-core (4 socket, 4 core) Xeon Tigerton system running at 2.93 GHz.